Skip to content

 Composite Queues

 Composite queues provide a mechanism to fan out messages to multiple queues and/or topics based on configurable bindings.
-Each binding can specify a message selector, whether to generate a new message ID, whether to change the destination, and if it is a default delivery binding.
-Composite queues enable advanced routing and message distribution patterns within the router.
+Each binding can specify a message selector, control whether a new message ID is generated, and optionally change the destination.
+Composite queues support both queue and topic bindings, and can designate a default delivery binding to receive messages not matching any selector.
+This enables powerful routing and filtering scenarios within the router.

 Queue and Topic Bindings